marcelomgarcia/InvenioRDM/README.md

 ### Dependencies

-Installing InvenioDRM dependencies like development tools, wget, and others.
+Installing InvenioRDM dependencies like development tools, wget, and others.

 1. Install general depencies with `invDRM_install.yml`
 1. (Optional) Reboot because of the system update. <br>_Note_: If there is a kernel update, then probably will be necessary to rebuild the guest additions (virtualbox).